Anomaly detection using data depth: multivariate case

 \textbf{Projection depth}~\citep{ZuoS00a} is defined as a strictly decreasing transform of the projected outlyingness~\citep{Stahel81,Donoho82}, which idea can be briefly formulated as follows: a point is outlying if it is outlying in projection on at least one direction.
 Naturally, by definition, projection depth is thus ``searching'' for this outlyingness-proving direction:

-where (in slight abuse of notation) $\bmX^\top\bmu$ is a shortcut for projecting $\bmX$ on $\bmu$ resulting in $\bmX^\top\bmu=\{\bmx_1^\top\bmu,...,\bmx_n^\top\bmu\}$ and \text{med} and \text{MAD} stand for (univariate) median and median absolute deviation from the median, respectively (for a univarite set $Y$, $\text{MAD}(Y)=\text{med}\bigl(\bigl|Y - \text{med}(Y)\bigr|\bigr)$).
+where (in slight abuse of notation) $\bmX^\top\bmu$ is a shortcut for projecting $\bmX$ on $\bmu$ resulting in $\bmX^\top\bmu=\{\bmx_1^\top\bmu,...,\bmx_n^\top\bmu\}$ and \text{med} and \text{MAD} stand for (univariate) median and median absolute deviation from the median, respectively (for a univariate set $Y$, $\text{MAD}(Y)=\text{med}\bigl(\bigl|Y - \text{med}(Y)\bigr|\bigr)$).
 Any other robust estimators of univariate location and scale can be used instead, of course.
-Projection depth is affine invariant (implicitly, in that resembling the halfspace depth), (highly) robust (asymptotic breakdown point of its median equals $0.5$), and (different to the halfspace depth) it is positive on the entire $\mathbb{R}^d$ once the depth is well defined.
+Projection depth is affine invariant (implicitly, in that resembling the halfspace depth), (highly) robust \citep[asymptotic breakdown point of its median equals $0.5$;][]{Zuo03}, and (different to the halfspace depth) it is positive on the entire $\mathbb{R}^d$ once the depth is well defined.
 When describing the data, its contours retain certain degree of symmetry.
-To improve on this, asymmetric projection depth has been proposed:
+To improve on this, \textbf{asymmetric projection depth}~\citep{Dyckerhoff04} has been proposed:

 where $(a)_+=\max\{a,0\}$ and $\text{MAD}_+$ is the median of the positive deviations from the median.

 \textbf{Simplicial depth} is defined as the fraction of the---based on $d+1$ data points---simplices that contain $\bmx$~\citep{Liu90}: